jeremytammik/tbc/a/1950_forge_data_days.md

 ####<a name="2"></a> Forge Data Days

-Finally, after a pandemic DevDays break, we can meet again live, face to face:
+Finally, after the world-wide pandemic break, which also affected our traditional yearly DevDays, we can meet again live, face to face:

 The Forge Data Days are coming up soon, a one-day, in-person event happening in 20 cities worldwide, to learn how to fully unlock the value of your data with Forge.
 There are a limited number of seats available for each event, so I encourage you to register as soon as possible once you have decided that this is of interest for you.